CarlosVazAlves/XmlSuperParser/README.md

 This is what I have in mind:
 - Reads a XML file and returns a generic XmlElement - Done
 - Reads a XML file and returns an instance of an object specified by the user - Done
-- Converts a generic XmlElement to a XML file
+- Converts a generic XmlElement to a XML file - Done
 - Converts an instance of an object specified by the user to a XML file
 - Use parallel parsing to increase performance in large files (still wondering if I want to fight such battle....)<br><br>